Cosmetology

 COS 113: Theory of Chemical Services

-During this course students learn concepts of theory of chemical services related to the chemical hair texturing.
-Specific topics include basics of chemistry and electricity, properties of the hair and scalp, and chemical texture services.
+During this course, students learn concepts of the theory of chemical services related to chemical hair texturing.
+Specific topics include the basics of chemistry and electricity, properties of the hair and scalp, and chemical texture services.
 Safety considerations are emphasized throughout this course.
-This course is foundational for other courses providing more detailed instruction on these topics.
+This course serves as a foundation for more advanced courses that provide in-depth instruction in these areas.
 This is a CORE course.

 COS 114: Chemical Services Lab